WTCS Student Ambassador Program

 -

 The WTCS Student Ambassador for Mid-State is chosen from the group of current Student Representatives working for the College.
-A committee will evaluate the commitment, dedication, and work each student has done and select three to move on to an interview.
+A committee will evaluate the commitment, dedication, and work each student has done.
+They will select three to move on to an interview.
 One winner will be chosen to represent Mid-State at the student ambassador conference.

 - What are the benefits to the winner?